AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 If there is a tag of `<linkedResources>` with a `<type>` of 2, then warn the user that these types of links are not supported in Nova.
 But you could probably just make a symlink (or maybe the extension could do that at some point).

+---

+## Developer Notes

+I started setting up LSP using the [How to use the ActionScript and MXML language server with Sublime Text](https://github.com/BowlerHatLLC/vscode-as3mxml/wiki/How-to-use-the-ActionScript-and-MXML-language-server-with-Sublime-Text) from the repo's Wiki.

+Also, took some stuff from [BowlerHatLLC/eclipse-as3mxml](https://github.com/BowlerHatLLC/eclipse-as3mxml/blob/master/language-configurations/actionscript.configuration.json)

+`.tmLanguage` files converted using the converter [Nova Mate](https://github.com/gredman/novamate).
+However, the syntax provided with the AS3MXML is not to Nova's liking and didn't really catch everything.
+I ended up using the Syntax XML from Panic's Javascript extensions and making modifications from that.

-## Syntax Testing
+### Syntax Testing

 For quick testing, I found [tszarzynski/ISampleInterface.as](https://gist.github.com/tszarzynski/3525530) which gives a fairly complete AS3 Class/Interface, which works nice for testing.
 I included the files in the Example Code from [SampleClass/Event/Interface](https://gist.github.com/ https://codeload.github.com/gist/3525530/zip/94b4abd8d01b8eb2d5e4d55db66db16545f757e1)